tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 This question comes up a lot because Scala encourages immutability, so methods that return a modified copy of `this` are quite common.
 Making the return type of such methods sufficiently precise is tricky, and is the subject of this article.

-The closest thing to a "standard" approach (and the one used by stdlib collections, for example) is to use an **F-bounded type**, which *mostly* works, but can't fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
-I must pause to offer a hat-tip to [@nuttycom](https://twitter.com/nuttycom) for his [prior work](http://logji.blogspot.com/2012/11/f-bounded-type-polymorphism-give-up-now.html) exploring the pitfalls of this approach.
+The closest thing to a "standard" approach (as seen in stdlib collections, for example) is to use an **F-bounded type**, which *mostly* works, but cannot fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
+Shout-out here to [@nuttycom](https://twitter.com/nuttycom) for his [prior work](http://logji.blogspot.com/2012/11/f-bounded-type-polymorphism-give-up-now.html) exploring the pitfalls of this approach.

-A better approach is to use a **typeclass**, which solves the problem neatly and leaves little room for worry.
+A better strategy is to use a **typeclass**, which solves the problem neatly and leaves little room for worry.
 In fact it's worth considering abandoning subtype polymorphism altogether in these situations.

 We will examine the problem and both solutions, and finish up by exploring **heterogeneous collections** of these beasties, which involves some pleasantly fancy types.
 But first let's talk about...